freddyC/polynomial-multiplication/README.md

   2 nested for

 ### Four Multiplications
-  Recursive devide and conquor with 4 multiplications happening
+  Recursive divide and conquer with 4 multiplications happening

 ### Three Multiplications
   Recursive solution using only 3 mulitlications